How to Create Free Museum Audio Guides! AI Voice Guidance for Small Exhibits

 How to Create Audio Guidance for Free

-1. Write the Script
+1. Write a Script

 First, write the script for the museum audio guide.